qchenevier/huma/content/blog/data-science-has-something-to-teach-you-about-agile.md

 Knowledge workers have the most risky jobs in the world.
 Obviously, they don't risk _their life_ at work.
 What I mean by _risky_ is in fact _uncertain_.
 Statisticians use this word to mean "_we don't for sure know the outcome of this_".

 That's because the job of a knowledge worker is to produce information using other informations.
-And information, in itself, is _experiencial_: the first step of every task for a knowledge worker is to analyze the information he/she has.
+And information, in itself, is _experiential_: the first step of every task for a knowledge worker is to analyze the information he/she has.
 You don't know the quality of information before you have it in hand.
 In other words, you have to _experience_ information to know its value.

 As a result, every information-based task is a little adventure.
 While performing it, you often discover a different context from what you expected.